 Most internal strategists and their consulting advisors do a great job understanding where their company should go and devising potentially effective strategies to get there.
 Where they fail is follow-through—investing in what it takes to actually activate their strategy.
 They’ve shared the strategy with the company in the newsletter, by email, and in the all-hands meeting, but they’ve failed to understand that a message sent does not equal a message received.

 So, what’s the formula for successfully activating your strategy, and even accelerating your organization’s results?
-Consider building these eight tactics into your strategy activation plan:
+Along with these three powerful principles for bringing your strategy to life, consider building these eight tactics into your strategy activation plan:

 From the start, include key influencers and executives in the strategy creation process, even if only for periodic reviews and feedback.
 It’s even better if you can include a broader group during the brainstorming and ideation phases so that new ideas can bubble to the top.
 When people see their own fingerprints in the plan, they are much more likely to both support and promote it to others.